Pay-Per-Click (PPC) is an online advertising format that gives you control over your online marketing.

 Step One: The Keyword Research

 Keyword research plays an all-important role when using PPC advertising.
-The keywords you choose will ultimately determine which individual (and search query) your advertisement is display to.
+The keywords you choose will ultimately determine which individual (and search query) your advertisement is displayed to.

 There are two questions you should be asking when doing your keyword research: